sauravsz/RouteIQ/README.md

 - If the solver reports infeasible, verify total supply is at least total demand for the selected scenario.

+## ❓ Frequently Asked Questions

+**Q: Can I use my own supply/demand data?**
+A: Yes!
+Simply update `data/scenarios.csv` with your own factories, warehouses, and route costs.
+The PuLP optimizer dynamically scales to the size of the dataset.

+**Q: Which AI provider is best for the executive briefing?**
+A: The app supports OpenAI, Groq, Cerebras, and Google (Gemini).
+For the fastest generation, Groq is recommended.
+For complex analysis, OpenAI (GPT-4o) or Google (Gemini 1.5 Pro) provides deeper insights.

+**Q: What happens if demand exceeds supply?**
+A: The linear programming model requires total supply to be greater than or equal to total demand for a feasible solution.
+If demand exceeds supply, the solver will report an "Infeasible" status.

 ## Status

 Phases 1 to 7 are complete.